 - Green Gold: yellowish green in appearance, pure gold plus silver

 Platinum is a silvery, white metal with a soft hue that’s extremely rare and considered more precious than gold.
-It is much heavier than gold as well, and does not tarnish or oxidize.
+It is much heavier than gold as well and does not tarnish or oxidize.
 Because of its hardness, the details on intricately engraved or embellished rings look sharper and more precise when done in platinum.

 As with other metals, platinum is commonly mixed with other metals when used in jewelry pieces.
 However, for a piece of jewelry to be labeled as Platinum, it must meet a minimum level of purity.
-Platinum in jewelry is 90% to 95% pure, which rings out the beauty of diamonds set in platinum engagement rings.
+Platinum in jewelry is 90% to 95% pure, which brings out the beauty of diamonds set in platinum engagement rings.
 Normally, platinum pieces can be identified by a stamp with PLAT.

 Stainless Steel: Shiny and strong, stainless steel rings can be polished to take on many different looks, from matte to chrome.

 Cobalt: Made from a highly durable alloy, cobalt is 4x harder than platinum, but is less dense.
-Cobalt allow is a bright white metal, giving it the appearance of platinum.
+Cobalt alloy is a bright white metal, giving it the appearance of platinum.
 Because of its natural hardness, cobalt jewelry is extremely scratch, chip and corrosion resistant.
 It is also hypoallergenic, making it an ideal choice for those with sensitive skin.

-Tantalum: This is the newest addition to contemporary metals, and is highly scratch resistant and hypo allergic.
+Tantalum: This is the newest addition to contemporary metals and is highly scratch resistant and hypo allergic.
 Naturally a blue-grey metal, tantalum is 99% pure and coated with a ceramic glaze that gives the metal a matte black finish.

-Questions, give us a call or stop in and see us!
+Questions?
+Give us a call or stop in and see us!